 Community collaboration has long been established within the senior service delivery providers in Orange County.
 This has been true in large part due to the paucity of funding available for this population.
 Collaboration has provided the seniors with richer services and prevents costly duplications.
 It also allows for resolution of systems issues through diverse input.
-Such collaboration continues in this program, allowing the older adults access to a wide variety of services, including in-home services, home delivered or congregate meals, social activities, health insurance counseling, elder law attorneys, friendly visitors to reduce isolation, linkage to senior transportation services and respite care for caregivers, to name a few.
-Linkage to these ancillary services will be seamless to the client.
+Such collaboration continues in this program, allowing the older adults access to a wide variety of services, including in-home services, home delivered or congregate meals, social activities, health insurance counseling, elder law attorneys, friendly visitors to reduce isolation, linkage to senior transportation services will be seamless to the client.